-Scope Note: Subclass of E25 Man-Made Feature intended to represent the concrete manifestation of single signs traced by the writer while codifying a linguistic expression.
-Glyphs are typically observed by the scholar during a reading activity (TX5) carried out to decode and recognise the graphemes (TX8) they represent.
+Scope Note: This class describes the physical, concrete features traced by a writer, representing the material manifestations of the graphemes needed to codify a linguistic expression.
+Glyphs are typically observed by the scholars during a text recognition activity (TX5) carried out to decode and recognise the graphemes (TX8) they represent.

 Examples: